Everyone deals with a dead car battery at some time in their lives, but there are conditions that make it unfavorable to jump a car.

-In this guide, we discuss whether you should jump start a car in the rain.
-We also determine how to jump start the vehicle safely.
+In this guide, I discuss whether you should jump start a car in the rain.
+I also determine how to jump start the vehicle safely.

 Can You Jump Start a Car in the Rain?

-It is safe to jump start a car in the rain, if you take precautions.
-Water conducts electricity and heat, so it seems that it would be unsafe.
+Yes.
+You can jump start a car in the rain, and it’s safe if you take precautions.
+Water conducts electricity, so it might seems like it would be unsafe.
 However, a car runs on 12 volts of DC power with amperage of 48 to 50 Ah.
 These are safe ranges to work with, even when you are in the rain.

 Dangers of Jump Starting a Car